micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-12-rashi_en.md

 ### passuk 1
-<b>Adonoy said to Moshe and Aharon.</b> Since Aharon performed, and troubled himself, in regard to the wonders, just as much as Moshe, He (God) does him this honor at the first <i>mitzvah</i>, by including him with Moshe in this message.
+<b>Hachem said to Moshe and Aharon.</b> Since Aharon performed, and troubled himself, in regard to the wonders, just as much as Moshe, He (God) does him this honor at the first <i>mitzvah</i>, by including him with Moshe in this message.
 <b>In the land of Egypt —</b> [but] outside the city. or was that not so, but [it was] rather within the city?
 The Torah, therefore, states [concerning Moshe’s prayer]: “When I leave the city, etc.” Now, if [regarding] prayer, which is [relatively] less significant, he would not pray within the city for it was full of idols, then, [regarding] a message [from God], which is so much more significant, how much more so [that he would leave the city.]

 ### passuk 2